A Night in the Show

-A Night in the Show was Charlie Chaplin's 12th film for Essanay.
-It was made at Majestic Studio in Los Angeles in the fall of 1915.
+A Night in the Show is a 1915 film and Charlie Chaplin's 12th for Essanay.
+It was made at Majestic Studio in Los Angeles.
 Chaplin played two roles: one as Mr. Pest and one as Mr. Rowdy.
 The film was created from Chaplin's stage work from a play called Mumming Birds (a.k.a.
-A Night at an English Music Hall in the United States) with the Karno Company from London.
-Chaplin performed this play during his U.S. tours with Fred Karno company and decided to bring some of this play to his film work.
-Edna Purviance played a minor role as a lady in the audience.
+A Night in an English Music Hall in the United States) with the Karno Company from London.
+Chaplin performed this play during his U.S. tours with Fred Karno's company and decided to bring one of the classic music hall sketches into his film work.
+Edna Purviance played a minor role as a woman in the audience.

 Plot

 Mr. Pest tries several theatre seats before winding up in front in a fight with the conductor and, eventually, the entire cast of an evening variety show.